pryce-turner/transcript_mapper/README.rst

 Considerations
 --------------

-In keeping with the spirit of the exercise, outside production tools were not consulted in coming up with a solution.
-As such, a number of assumptions were made which may be vulnerable to edge-cases if this were used on a more diverse dataset.
+A number of assumptions were made which may be vulnerable to edge-cases if this were used on a more diverse dataset.
 However, a few key strengths should be highlighted:

 1. The most expensive operation, making the mapping, is only called when the specific transcript is